 first of all, the direct emulation of Thermoptim from the browser is only a secondary facility which simplifies the user's life a little, but is absolutely not imperative to follow these guided explorations.
 Each time an action on the software must be carried out, precise indications on how to operate are given.

-second, the Thermoptim browser calls on particular Java libraries, which unfortunately are not available in all systems of operation, so that in Linux and Mac it happens that the browser cannot be used.
+second, the Thermoptim browser calls on particular Java libraries, which unfortunately are not available in all operating systems (OS), so that in Linux and Mac it happens that the browser cannot be used.

 As a result, we can derive the same educational benefit from these GEs whether or not we can use the Thermoptim browser.
 Studying them in a standard browser helps to work as well.

-Ultimately, the learner acquires a better command of the software package if he follows the instructions for opening its various windows than if he simply clicks a button.
+Ultimately, learners acquire a better command of the software package if they follow the instructions for opening its various windows than if they simply click a button.

 Download and launch the browser